 How link building has changed: Up until 2012, spammy links improved search engine rankings for thousands of people.
 This Moz case study shows how one site used link schemes to build inbound links.

-But, recent Google updates will make sure that link schemes don’t work anymore.
-Use them and you will incur a penalty rather than reaping a reward.
+But, recent Google updates change search algorithm patterns to make sure that link schemes don’t work anymore.
+Regardless of on-page SEO, bad links hurt you.
+Use them and you will incur a penalty rather than working to improve Google rankings.

 That’s why it’s essential to think about how you generate links to your site.
 As Matt Cutts says, links shouldn’t just LOOK natural, they should BE natural.

 To achieve that, you need to identify and eliminate unhealthy links.
 Here’s how you do that.

 Analyze links: First, analyze inbound links to your site.
 There are several link analysis tools you can use to do this, including: